outofcoffee/imposter/docs/configuration.md

 | `params` | A `Map` containing the request parameters. | `[ "foo": "bar", "baz": "qux" ]`
 | `body` | A `String` containing the request body. | `"Hello world."`

-## The ResponseBehaviour object
+## ResponseBehaviour object

-Your scripts are a subclass of `com.gatehill.imposter.script.AbstractResponseBehaviour`.
+Your scripts have access to the methods on `com.gatehill.imposter.script.MutableResponseBehaviour`.

-The ResponseBehaviour class provides a number of methods to enable you to control the mock server response:
+The ResponseBehaviour object provides a number of methods to enable you to control the mock server response:

 | Method | Description
 | --- | ---